 Possible causes of a white or sore tongue include:

 Oral thrush is a fungal infection that may cause the tongue to appear white.
-The white patches on the tongue can cause swelling, soreness, difficulty eating or drinking, and loss of taste.
+The white patches on the tongue can cause swelling, soreness, difficulty in eating or drinking, and loss of taste.
 The elderly, newborns, and people with a weakened immune system or wear poorly fitting dentures are more likely to develop oral thrush.

 Oral Lichen Planus